 If you’re feeling brave enough, dip your toes in the sea or even go for a swim.
-If we can’t go abroad as of yet then let’s make the most of the fantastic British beaches like this Southport one.
+If going abroad isn’t on the cards for you this year then let’s make the most of the fantastic British beaches like this Southport one.
 The coastline stretches for 22 miles so there’s enough space to plonk yourself down on a towel and listen to the waves come in and out (with an optional ice cream in hand).
 If you keen on stretching your legs head south towards Ainsdale and Formby beaches.

 11. Unwind at this relaxing spa

-In need of some TLC after lockdown?
+In need of some TLC?
 Formby Hall Golf Resort and Spa can offer you just that.
-Located around 6 miles away from Southport, this hotel has a spa pool, gym and steam room available to guests, as well as multiple treatments including massages and facials that’ll leave you glowing.
+Located around 6 miles away from Southport, this hotel is the perfect place to pamper yourself as it has a spa pool, gym and steam room available to guests, as well as multiple treatments including massages and facials that’ll leave you glowing.

 12. Settle in for a night at the theatre

 Back in 2008, Liverpool was named European City of Culture and we can see why, especially when you visit The Atkinson in Southport.
 The building is home to music, theatre, art, literature and history since it features a stage, studio space, art gallery, Egyptology museum, local history museum known as Between Land and Sea, and library.
 There are plenty of shows planned for you to go and see, whether it’s a play, comedy show or concert, so you best get booking!

 13. Tuck into a wide selection of food and drink at Southport Market